theme-ontology/theming/README.md

 Any determined themer can purchase their copy from one vendor or another.
 Some examples of works that are not admissible have emerged:
 Lost works (commentary may exist that elucidate themes but we have no way of reviewing the work for ourselves) are not accepted.
-Works, such as many school essays, which may only be obtainable via some url online are generally not acceptable since urls frequently become broken.
+Works, such those arising from student creative writing assignments, which may only be obtainable via some url online are generally not acceptable since urls frequently become broken.

 ## What is a Theme?